top of page

 Your Project Supervisor will:

-• Review your initial ideas
+• Review the your initial ideas

 • Discuss the record of initial ideas and how you intend to develop the Project